yaya2devops/cloudblog/clcphls2u000308l7b4ijcfik.md

 # [Udemy, Stephane Maarek Course](https://www.udemy.com/course/aws-certified-developer-associate-dva-c01/)

-Stephane is a good one, he is able to break down complex concepts into easy-to-understand pieces able to engage and motivate students.
-This course of his should cover all you require.
+Stephane is a good one, he is able to break down complex concepts into easy-to-understand pieces that are able to engage and motivate students.
+This course should cover everything you need to know.

 His course is designed to cover all of the essential topics that you will need to know in order to pass the AWS Developer Exam with flying colors.
 From an in-depth look at the AWS services to hands-on labs and practical exercises, this course will provide you with the comprehensive knowledge and skills required to succeed on the exam.